geopandas/geopandas/doc/source/mapping.rst

 Creating a legend
 ~~~~~~~~~~~~~~~~~

-When plotting a map, you may be interested in having a proper legend.
-As this behavior is managed by ``matplotlib``, you can simply create the map straightforwardly with the ``legend`` argument:
+When plotting a map, one can enable a legend using the ``legend`` argument:

 .. ipython:: python